USNA Aerospace Engineering Program Educational Objectives

 The Fleet and Fleet Marine Force constitute the program's fundamental stakeholders: They pay the bills, and they employ every graduate.
 The faculty and enrolled midshipmen are stakeholders as well, but we cannot lose sight of our main product and customer: technically savvy junior officers for the Navy and Marine Corps.

 The Aerospace Engineering Department is in the unique position of graduating our students almost exclusively into one branch of the naval service: Naval Aviation.
 Consequently, it is straightforward for us to identify specific commands to represent the larger body of naval aviation in dictating the desired program objectives and outcomes.
 These are the commands or organizations in which our graduates land mid-career, and many are within two hour’s drive of our campus.
-They include:

 - Naval Test Pilot School (USNTPS)